vanderkorn/vulgar/README.md

 - `$ typings install` to install necessary typings
 - `$ npm run build` to build necessary front-end code with Webpack
 - `$ npm start` to enable hot module reloading and build on file change
-- In a new terminal, `node server` to start the server for the first time
+- In a new terminal, `gulp serve` to transpile, bundle, and serve our backend on file change

 ## config.json